ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/client-api/data-subscriptions/creation/examples.python.markdown

 **Modifying the subscription's name**:

-In addition to names, subscriptions also have a **subscription ID** on the server side.
+In addition to the subscription name, each subscription is assigned a **subscription ID** when it is created by the server.
-This ID can be used to identify the subscription instead of using its name.
+This ID can be used to identify the subscription, instead of the name, when updating the subscription.

 This allows users to change an existing subscription's **name** by specifying the subscription's ID
 and submitting a new string in the `name` field of `SubscriptionUpdateOptions`.